ovska/FlameCsv/docs/docs/source-generator.md

 The source generator implements @"FlameCsv.Binding.CsvTypeMap`2" on the target type, and generates a static `Default`-property that can be used to get a thread-safe singleton instance of the type map.

-Source generation offers numerous advantages, such as improved performance due to no reflection and improved JIT optimization, and easier development as you can debug the code as if you wrote it yourself.
+Source generation offers many advantages, such as improved performance due to no reflection and improved JIT optimization, and easier development as you can debug the code as if you wrote it yourself.
 On the other hand, while great care has been given to the performance of the incremental source generator to keep the impact as small as possible, it still has _some_ effect on compile-times and CPU use during development.